mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/private-docker-registry/index.md

     ```

 <p class="message--important"><strong>IMPORTANT: </strong> The URI must be accessible by all nodes that will start your application.
-You can distribute the file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like <a href="http://aws.amazon.com/s3/">Amazon S3</a>.
+You can distribute the file to the local filesystem of all nodes, for example using RSYNC/SCP, or store it on a shared network drive like <a href="http://aws.amazon.com/s3/">Amazon S3&reg;</a>.
 Consider the security implications of your chosen approach carefully.</p>

 ## Step 2: Add URI path to service definition